analiseburtet/teste-wedy/README.md

-This is my test resolution for Wedy's opportunity.
+This is my test resolution for Wedy's opportunity. [not ready yet]

 To run this project you should: